eclipse-ibeji/ibeji/README.md

 1. In each window, change directory to the directory containing the build artifacts.
 Make sure that you replace "{repo-root-dir}" with the repository root directory on the machine where you are running the demo.<br><br>
 `cd {repo-root-dir}/target/debug`<br>
-1. Make sure that we have three config files with the following contents:<br><br>
+1. Create the three config files with the following contents, if they are not already there:<br><br>
 ---- consumer_settings.yaml ----<br>
 `consumer_authority: "0.0.0.0:6010"`<br>
 `invehicle_digital_twin_url: "http://0.0.0.0:5010"`<br><br>